survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 * The functionality can be enabled through *purifycss-webpack* and the plugin should be applied *after* `ExtractTextPlugin`.
 * At best, PurifyCSS can eliminate most, if not all, unused CSS rules.
 * Critical path rendering is another CSS technique that puts emphasis on rendering the above-the-fold CSS first.
 The idea is to render something as fast as possible instead of waiting for all CSS to load.

-The styling portion of the demo is in good shape.
-It can be made easier to develop by including CSS linting to the project.